gezichenshan/react-native-swiper/README.md

 <p align="center">
   This is a fork of leecade@react-native-swiper with the ScrollView be replaced with FlatList in case of big gallary.
+  Maybe I should call it react-native-swiper-flatlist for photo view.
 </p>

 <p align="center">